A Wood Carving Masterpiece

 In this manner he covered the entire sculpture with all of his own hair – head, beard, backs of his hands, legs, eyebrows and eyelashes (yep, and “that” part, too).

-Then Masakichi pulled out all of his own fingernails, toe nails and teeth and carefully put them in their exact place on the statue.
 As a finishing touch he gave the statue his glasses, his clothes, a sculpting tool and a tiny mask he had made.

 Masakichi held a private exhibition of his work.
 He stood beside the artwork to the utter confusion and awe of the audience who could not tell which was him and which was not, nor comprehend how such a magnificent work had been created.